dnlbowers/Vape-Store/AGILE.md

 ![Sprint 4](/docs/agile/sprintscreenshots/sprint5.jpg)

 This sprit is aimed primary at the check out process and setting up the ability to make payments.

 * This sprint began on 30/10/2022 at 12:40 and was due to finish at 07/11/2022 by 00:00.
 * Since The first two stories are such large stroy point values and are dependant upon one being done before I can realistically set up and test the other I have not used Moscow by story points but rather by the order of importance each task has.
 I shall return to using story points to organize by the moscow method once this sprint is complete.
+* Realised I added [PVS-36](https://dnlbowers.atlassian.net/browse/PVS-36) to the sprint to early since this requires a user profile which is yet to be worked on.